cany7/LumiCite/README.md

 - `--output-dir data/benchmark_results/`
 - `--tag run`

-Common arguments:
+Common parameters:

 - `--dataset`
-  - Evaluation dataset path such as `data/benchmark.csv`
+  - Fill in evaluation dataset path, such as `data/benchmark.csv`
 - `--retrieval-mode`
   - Options: `dense`, `sparse`, `hybrid`
 - `--top-k`
-  - A positive integer specifying how many results are retrieved during evaluation; if omitted, the CLI uses `RAG_RETRIEVAL_TOP_K` (default `10`)
+  - Fill in a positive integer indicating the number of retrievals during evaluation; if not passed, the CLI reads `RAG_RETRIEVAL_TOP_K`, default `10`
 - `--rerank` / `--no-rerank`
-  - Whether to enable reranking.
-When enabled, retrieval fetches `top_k * 5` candidates first, reranks them, and keeps the final `top_k`
+  - Control whether to enable rerank; if enabled, `top_k * 5` candidates are taken for re-ranking first, and then the final `top_k` are retained
 - `--query-explanation` / `--no-query-explanation`
-  - Optionally rewrite each benchmark question into a retrieval-oriented expanded query before retrieval; the expanded query is used only to improve recall and is fused with the original query's candidates before reranking
+  - Optionally rewrite the original question into a retrieval-oriented expanded query before each benchmark question retrieval; the expanded query is only used to enhance retrieval and is merged with the original query's candidate set before rerank, and does not participate in answer generation
+  - Query explanation reasoning does not use command line parameters and is only controlled by `RAG_QUERY_EXPLANATION_REASONING_EFFORT` in `.env`, default `none`
 - `--output-dir`
-  - Output directory such as `data/benchmark_results/`
+  - Fill in result output directory, such as `data/benchmark_results/`
 - `--tag`
-  - Run identifier such as `smoke`
+  - Fill in the identifier name for this run, such as `smoke`

-Required fields in the benchmark dataset:
+Test dataset required fields:

-- `question_id`: unique question identifier
+- `question_id`: Unique question identifier
-- `question`: evaluation question text
+- `question`: Evaluation question text
-- `ref_doc_id`: the `doc_id` of the reference document for the ground-truth answer
+- `ref_doc_id`: Document `doc_id` corresponding to the standard answer

 Example: